krlenell/card-game/README.md

 1. In the console, run `npm run start`
 1. CRA should open the browser to `http://localhost:3000/`.
 If not, do so manually

+## Run Build

+A github pages deployment has been created, however due to github's requirement for HTTPS, the cards do not display.
+This will be fixed either by downloading the cards (already done via script) or deploying to a new domain.

 ## Available CRA Scripts

 In the project directory, you can run: